-The Office Assistant will provide frontline customer service to students, families, and staff in USCOC's front office.
+The Office Assistant will provide frontline customer service to students, families, and staff in HHS's front office.
 S/he will report to the Assistant Principal.

-At the discretion of the Principal, the Office Assistant's responsibilities may include:
+The Office Assistant's responsibilities may include:

-- Direct phone calls and guests properly and professionally; - Organize, secure, and maintain the reception area; - Attend to student needs and injuries; - Ensure confidentiality and security of office space, files, and all information pertaining to students, parents, staff, and community; - Ensure the accuracy of students' daily attendance, as well as medical, tardy, and early leave logs; - Regularly ensure that printers and other equipment are in optimal condition; - Receiving and organize materials; - Receive and distribute mail; - Other duties as assigned
+- Direct phone calls and guests properly and professionally; - Organize, secure, and maintain the reception area: - Attend to student needs and injuries: - Ensure confidentiality and security of office space, files, and all information pertaining to students, parents, staff, and community; - Ensure the accuracy of students' daily attendance, as well as medical, tardy, and early leave logs; - Regularly ensure that printers and other equipment are in optimal condition; - · Receiving and organize materials; - Receive and distribute mail; - Other duties as assigned.

-- Oral and written proficiency in Spanish required - AA preferred - Prior school administrative experience preferred - Strong proficiency with the Microsoft Office suite - Experience in proper office procedures including filing, answering the telephone professionally, photocopying, greeting all visitors cordially, and handling information with confidentiality - Excellent communication skills, both oral and written - Strong organizational and interpersonal skills - Ability to communicate and interact effectively with multiple constituencies - Unquestioned integrity and commitment to USC College Prep, Orange Campus
+- Oral and written proficiency in Spanish required - AA preferred - Prior school administrative experience preferred - Strong proficiency with the Microsoft Office suite - Experience in proper office procedures including filing, answering the telephone professionally, photocopying, greeting all visitors cordially, and handling information with confidentiality - Excellent communication skills, both oral and written - Strong organizational and interpersonal skills - Ability to communicate and interact effectively with multiple constituencies

+Unquestioned integrity and commitment to USC Hybrid High School